benmiroglio/pymatch/README.md

 * Integration with Jupyter Notebooks (we use Jupyter + Pyspark)
 * Additional Non-Parametric Tests / Plotting Functionality to assess balance.
 * A more modular, user-specified matching process

+This package was used to support [this research project](https://dl.acm.org/citation.cfm?id=3178876.3186162).

 # Installation